Shariffintech/shariffintech/README.md

 - 🌱 I’m currently learning how to build smart contracts with Rust (Substrate & Solana).
 - ✨ I'm a hobbyist rust developer interested in blockchain technology , Web3, and to collaborate on front end development for my public repos & open source.
 - 🤔 I’m looking for help with monetizing apps and finding product market fit for side projects & learning more about cloud developent (AWS)
-- 💬 Ask me about startups & fintech.
+- 💬 Ask me about startups edtech & fintech.
 - 📫 How to reach me: @shariffintech on twitter

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=shariffintech&layout=compact)](https://github.com/shariffintech/github-readme-stats)